dukefan5656/Node-Capstone/README.md

 <h3 id="user-story">User Story</h3>

 #### Registering / Logging In
-As a user, you'll be able to register login information to access your account.
+As a user, you'll be able to register login information to access your account from the landing page.
 If you already have an account, simply login.

 ![Landing](https://user-images.githubusercontent.com/34799623/56163616-c5d33180-5f9c-11e9-95d1-bcb50909c15e.jpg)